Could the practice of changing your ad schedule by time and day, known as dayparting, save you money and make your ads more effective?

 In fact, with the cost of keyword bids on Google Ads changing at specific times of day, it can be very useful to work out your optimium ad schedule to save money.

-Dayparting can also help minimise your exposure to the effects of click fraud, which is the practice of non-genuine clicks on your paid ads.
+Dayparting can also help minimise your exposure to the effects of click fraud and ad fraud – the issue of non-genuine clicks such as bots and fake profiles on your ads.

 This research into dayparting was based on well over a million dollars in ad spend, and hundreds of thousands of clicks purchased.
 This is a large sample and we feel it makes for a representative study that can help to inform decisions for service businesses.